 People want to know when and how things went from calm to chaotic.
 They want to hear about the moments when you went from the familiar humdrum to not knowing what was going to happen next.
-They want to hear about know what it was like being you in those moments.
+They want to know what it was like being you in those moments.

 You may find it hard to find the words to tell that story.
 You may be scared of reliving those moments, much less sharing them with strangers.
 If you're like most people, you've been trained to sound confident and sure of yourself, all the time, at all costs.
 But can we just admit how ridiculous that is?
 None of us experience life knowing what is going to come next.
 Confidence never comes until after we've lived through the storm and seen what it has made of us.